eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ## Systems Setup

-- Clone this repository (this can take a couple of minutes as it uploads one of the datasets).
+- Clone this repository (takes a couple of minutes as it uploads one of the datasets).

 ```bash
 git clone https://github.com/eXascaleInfolab/TSM-Bench TSM-Bench